What is regression testing?

-Regression testing in Agile refers to the process of checking if the addition of a new functionality or recent bug fix has affected the existing functionality of the product.
+Regression testing refers to the process of checking if the addition of a new functionality or bug fix has affected the existing functionality of a product.
 This testing is done multiple times in succession.
-Though time-consuming, it's important to run regression tests as often as possible.
+Regression testing follows Agile methodology and is imperative in ensuring that the quality of software isn't affected by code changes.

 Unit regression testing